John Duggan, Ed.D., LCPC, LPC, LSATP

 Research Interests

-My scholarship and research examine how counselors actually practice in complex, real-world settings—clinically, ethically, and relationally.
-I focus on teaching and assessing advanced clinical and relational skills; emerging professional and ethical issues (e.g., the impact of the climate crisis, complex decision-making); humanistic and philosophical foundations (e.g., cross-cultural counseling, empathy, and dialogue); and ways to engage spirituality and broader meaning-making systems in counseling.
+My scholarship examines how counselors practice in complex, real-world contexts—clinically, ethically, and relationally.
+This work focuses on the development and assessment of clinical and relational skills and on emerging professional and ethical challenges (e.g., climate-related impacts and complex decision-making).
+It also examines humanistic foundations such as cross-cultural counseling, empathy, and dialogue, along with clinically responsible ways of engaging spirituality and broader meaning-making systems in counseling.

-Duggan, J. (Proposed 2026).
-Reclaiming metaphor: How to navigate social–moral metaphors in counseling [Presentation].
+Duggan, J. (Author/Presenter).
+(Accepted 2026).
+Reclaiming metaphor: How to navigate social–moral metaphors in humanistic practice [Presentation].
 Association for Humanistic Counseling Conference, New Orleans, LA, United States.

-Duggan, J. & Pressman, S. (Accepted 2026).
+Duggan, J. (Author/Presenter) & Pressman, S. (Author/Presenter) (Accepted 2026).
 Counselor employment in the digital gig economy.
 [Educational Session].
 2026 ACA Annual Conference and Expo.
 Columbus, OH, United States.

-Duggan, J., Lambert, S. & Linde, L. (2025).
+Duggan, J. (Author/Presenter), Lambert, S. (Author/Presenter) & Linde, L. (Author/Presenter) (2025).
 Interstate counseling compact: Historical foundations, professional benefits, and legal-ethical challenges.
 [Featured Presentation].
 University of Holy Cross: Tenth Annual Law and Ethics in Counseling Conference 2025.
 New Orleans, LA, United States.
 Virtual.

 Consulting Interests

 I have collaborated with hospitals, county health offices, clinics, schools, mission-driven communities, and professional organizations for nearly three decades.
-This includes interdisciplinary efforts with medical, rehabilitation, and community teams to support individuals and families.
-Across these settings, my work as an educator, supervisor, and consultant is grounded in a commitment to social justice, advocacy, equity, and ethical practice.
+This work includes interdisciplinary collaboration with medical, rehabilitation, and community-based teams to support individuals and families across a range of care settings.
+Throughout these roles, my work as an educator, supervisor, and consultant is grounded in ethical practice, professional advocacy, and a commitment to fair and responsible care.

-I currently support practitioners through professional consultations, contribute to interdisciplinary initiatives, and help design and deliver educational programs for diverse audiences.
-I also volunteer with individuals in the acute phase of brain injury rehabilitation and their families, offering support during early recovery.
+Currently, I support practitioners through professional consultation, contribute to interdisciplinary initiatives, and assist in the design and delivery of educational programs for diverse professional and community audiences.
+I also volunteer with individuals in the acute phase of brain injury rehabilitation and with their families, offering support during the early stages of recovery.

 Selected Publications

-2024: Climate crisis and mental health In The sage encyclopedia of multicultural counseling, social justice, and advocacy, SAGE Publications, Inc.
+2024: Climate crisis and mental health, SAGE Publications, Inc.

 Teaching Awards